 Natalie’s mother square danced from when she was a young child all the way up to the end of high school.
 That’s her above with her group, “The Merry Mountaineers” when they were first starting out.
 Below is the group all grown up (Natalie’s mom is the tallest girl, third from the left).

 Natalie followed in her mom’s dancing shoes, and her own young sons are already learning the choreography.
 Natalie’s oldest, 4-year-old Brody, is already in a group, the Pistols N Pearls.
 Aren’t they cute?

 We asked Natalie a few questions to find out more about this wonderful Prairie Grove tradition.
-But before we get into the interview, we want to mention that you can watch the kids square dance over the next three days at the Prairie Grove Clothesline Fair, an arts and crafts festival.
+But before we get into the interview, we want to mention that you can watch the kids square dance Sept.
+1-3 at the Prairie Grove Clothesline Fair, an arts and crafts festival.